Want to listen to YouTube on your phone? Offline? With the screen turned off? Then the improved Youtube2Audiobook has all you need.

 While the above Worx for Me!™ when it comes to listening to YouTube, you may have an alternative or better way.

 Think this is all rubbish, incomplete, massively overcomplicated, or simply the wrong tool for the job?!
-Feel free to leave a comment or contribute to the Git repositories YouTube2Audiobook and Web-Serve-This-Directory or send me an email at dominic AT how-hard-can-it.be and teach me something new!
+Feel free to leave a comment or contribute to the Git repositories YouTube2Audiobook and Web-Serve-This-Directory or reach out to me on LinkedIn and teach me something new!

 As always, prove me wrong and I’ll buy you a pint!